How to Build Motivation: Create Habits That Keep You Going

 In this post, we’ll explore why motivation doesn’t come naturally, how to shift your mindset about it, and practical motivation strategies that help you build consistency and stay on track - regardless of how you feel.

-Why Motivation Doesn’t Just “Show Up”
+Why Motivation Doesn’t Just Happen on Its Own

 Motivation is often misunderstood as an emotional state - you either feel it or you don’t.
 But that’s not how motivation actually works.
 Psychologists have found that motivation is more closely tied to action and habit than emotion.